 6057, 1765 Martins Chapel Church Rd, Springfield, TN 37172 • (615) 382-7593

 A city boy with a country dream, Farmer Jeff had no idea that the farm he raised his family on would turn into a place where other families would gather as well.
 In 2003, Jeff had his first fall festival for church friends and neighbors, but quickly realized it could turn it into something much bigger.
 Now run by Jeff, his daughter, his son and 150 of the best farmhands in Middle Tennessee, Honeysuckle Hill has become one of the most famous pumpkin patches in Tennessee.
 There are three spots for delicious country foods and sweets at KK’s Sweet Shop, Back Forty Snack Shack and Corn Maze Concessions.
-Admission at the gate ranges from $16.95 to $39.95 for ages 3 and up.
+For weekdays, admission is $13.95 at the gate and $11.95 online.
+For weekends, admission is $17.95 at the gate and $15.95 online.
 The farm offers 200 acres of activities including the seven-acre Music City corn maze, pumpkin cannon, zip line, hayride, pumpkin train, slides, petting zoo, pumpkin express light show and even a hillbilly pig race!

 Lucky Ladd Farms